Sen. Roy Blunt won’t run for reelection, marking fifth Senate GOP retirement

 And Jason Kander, a former Missouri secretary of state who came within three points of beating Blunt in 2016, said in a tweet that his previously announced decision not to run stood in light of Blunt’s decision.

-“My decision not to run was never about who I’d run against,” said Kander, who now runs a veterans nonprofit.
+“My decision not to run was never about who I’d run against,” said Kander, who now heads a nonprofit organization for veterans.
 “Love this work, don’t want a new job.
 I’ll campaign for the Dem nominee!”

-One Democrat who has already entered the race, state Sen. Scott Sifton, welcomed Blunt’s announcement Monday.
+One Democrat who already has entered the race, state Sen. Scott Sifton, welcomed Blunt’s announcement Monday.

 “Missourians have an opportunity to vote for better leadership than they’ve been getting from our two Senators,” said Sifton, who represents a suburban St. Louis district.
 “We cannot double down on the dangerous Josh Hawley approach of undermining democracy and dividing Missourians.”